TomasHubelbauer/svg-screencast/readme.md

 ## To-Do

-### Consider using PPM instead of the BMP in the tests

-Do this if VS Code supports previewing it in its image previewer, otherwise stick to BMP.

-### Consider making the test runner file system based
+### Make the test runner file system based

-Walk the directories in `test` and look for the frames in them.
-Use the directory names for test titles.
-For tests based on hand crafted buffers as opposed to BMPs, add support for reading `buff` files which would be just the HEX views of the hand- made buffers.
-Or maybe just fuck it and use BMPs even for these.
+Treat directories in `test` as test cases, using their name for the test title and feed their frames to the screencaster.
+Ensure each directory only has two BPM files for the frames (with the same size) and a JSON file for the expected output (regions).

 ### Consider introducing a tunable pub-sub system to decouple screenshoting and encoding